The Execution of the Siamese Gay Prince Rakronnaret (Kraison): Power and a Charge of Treason

 Who Rewrote Rakronnaret’s History – And How

-It is important to consider the extent to which censorship may have shaped the sources that survived.
-Accounts of this case appear in four different documents, yet only three were published.
+When examining the Rakronnaret case, it is important to consider the possible influence of censorship on the sources that have survived.
+The case is described in four documents, but only three were published.

-The most detailed report - never published - was written by the son of the official who led the investigation.
-By order of King Chulalongkorn (reigned 1868–1910), he compiled chronicles of the first four reigns of the Chakri dynasty.
-However, the third part, covering the reign of Rama III, was published only in 1934 - more than 60 years later.
-The delay was explained as a fear of offending Prince Rakronnaret’s still-living relatives.
+The most detailed account was never published.
+It was compiled by the son of the official who led the investigation.
+By order of King Chulalongkorn, who reigned from 1868 to 1910, he prepared chronicles of the first four reigns of the Chakri dynasty.
+However, the third part – covering the reign of Rama III – was published only in 1934, more than 60 years later.
+The delay was attributed to concern about offending the still-living relatives of Prince Rakronnaret.

 The royal family sought to protect the dynasty’s reputation.
-For this reason, the original manuscript and the published version appear to differ, although the scale of the edits cannot be established: the original remains inaccessible.
+It can therefore be assumed that the original manuscript and its published version differ.
+How extensive these edits were cannot be determined: the original remains inaccessible.

-A third source came from a foreign author.
+The third source belonged to a foreigner.
 In 1869, the American missionary Samuel Smith published an article in which he noted the prince’s exceptional learning in Buddhist, Brahmanical, and astronomical traditions.
 At the same time, he claimed that Rakronnaret used his position to expand his personal power and increase his wealth.
-Smith did not mention the prince’s sexual relationships - likely because he lacked information, or because he chose not to address the topic.
+Smith did not mention the prince’s sexual relationships – likely due to a lack of information or a deliberate omission.

-A fourth source appeared in 1900 in the periodical Sayam Praphet.
+The fourth source appeared in 1900 in the periodical Sayam Praphet.
 It was a version of the case prepared by the journalist K.S.R.
-Kulap Kritsananon.
-His text was longer and more detailed than the official account.
-It is possible that K.S.R.
-Kulap Kritsananon had access to the original manuscript.
+Kulap.
+His text was longer and more substantive than the official account.
+It is possible that Kulap had access to the original manuscript.

-Kulap Krichananon (1834–1921) received an education comparable to that of high-ranking princes.
-Yet his commoner origins and his reputation as an upstart kept him outside court circles.
-At the same time, he lived in a manner typical of the elite: he had 12 wives and 16 children.
+Kulap Kritsananon (1834–1921) received an education comparable to that of high-ranking princes.
+However, his commoner origins and his reputation as an upstart prevented him from entering court circles.
+At the same time, he led a lifestyle typical of the elite: he had 12 wives and 16 children.

-Motivated by an interest in history, Kulap began to challenge the royal family’s monopoly on interpreting Siam’s past.
+An interest in history motivated Kulap to challenge the royal family’s monopoly on interpreting Siam’s past.
 In 1897, he founded Sayam Praphet, where he published his own research.
-His essays sparked controversy, especially among members of the royal elite.
-Kulap also often blended speculation and interpretation into his writing without clearly separating them from official information.
+His essays provoked controversy, especially among the royal elite.
+Kulap also frequently included speculation and interpretation in his texts without separating them from official information.

-Kulap appears to have gained access to royal manuscripts by chance.
+He appears to have gained access to royal manuscripts by chance.
 During the construction of a new palace for Rama V, the texts were temporarily stored at the residence of one of the princes.
-Prince Bodin granted him limited access to the library on the condition that the books could not be copied.
-However, Kulap persuaded the prince to let him take one book overnight, with an obligation to return it in the morning.
+Prince Bodin granted Kulap limited access to the library on the condition that the books could not be copied.
+However, Kulap persuaded him to allow taking one book overnight, with an obligation to return it in the morning.
 He then hired assistants who copied the texts at night.
-Within a year, Kulap had assembled a substantial collection of materials.
+Within a year, he had assembled a substantial collection of materials.

 Researchers suggest that Kulap may have intentionally altered the published versions of manuscripts to mislead the authorities.
-He likely aimed to create the impression that his information came from other sources, thereby reducing the risk of punishment for copying royal texts.
+He likely aimed to create the impression that he was using other sources, thereby reducing the risk of punishment for copying royal texts.

 Map of Siam in 1850.
 Its territory included what is now Laos and Cambodia